CharaChorder/docs/docs/Beta Releases.rst

 Fixed device names in the manager popup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the device manager's serial port dialog, the Master Forge appeared as: TinyUSB
+In the Device Manager's serial port dialog, the Master Forge used to appear as: TinyUSB
 Now it has the device name: Master Forge Anchor

 Poll rate setting